zodac/folding-stats/README.md

     - This is where all logging for *SecurityInterceptor.java* is written, detailing login attempts or access requests to WRITE operations.
 This is not printed to the console.

+The logs are rotated each day, so you will see the following on the file system (with the non-timestamped log files referring to the current day's logs):

+    [root@backend log]# ls -1
+    audit.log
+    audit.log.2021-11-08
+    server.log
+    server.log.2021-11-08

+### Enabling DEBUG Or TRACE Logs

+This requires us to connect to the `backend` container, so we will need the container ID:

+    $ docker container ls
+    CONTAINER ID        IMAGE                    COMMAND                  CREATED             STATUS                   PORTS                                            NAMES c669fe278e36        folding-stats_backend    "/opt/jboss/wildfly/…"   3 minutes ago       Up 3 minutes             0.0.0.0:8080->8080/tcp, 0.0.0.0:9990->9990/tcp   backend
+    334ace4ab4be        folding-stats_database   "docker-entrypoint.s…"   3 minutes ago       Up 3 minutes (healthy)   0.0.0.0:5432->5432/tcp                           database

+Then connect to this container:

+    $ docker exec -it c669fe278e36 bash
+    [root@backend log]#

+This gives us access to the backend container, which runs on the [Wildfly AS](https://www.wildfly.org/).
+Now we connect to the console:

+    [root@backend jboss]# /opt/jboss/wildfly/bin/jboss-cli.sh --connect
+    [standalone@localhost:9990 /]

+Finally, we update both the logger for our code and the CONSOLE logger, otherwise the updated logs will be available in the log file only.
+Use either `DEBUG` or `TRACE` as the *value* below:

+    [standalone@localhost:9990 /] /subsystem=logging/logger=me.zodac.folding:write-attribute(name=level, value=DEBUG)
+    {"outcome" => "success"}
+    [standalone@localhost:9990 /] /subsystem=logging/console-handler=CONSOLE:write-attribute(name=level, value=DEBUG)
+    {"outcome" => "success"}

-### How To Extract Logs On Container Crash
+### Extracting Logs On Container Crash

-A volume `backend_logs` should exist.
-We cannot retrieve the file directly from the volume.
+In the event of a container crash, the logs should be retained as we mount the `log` directory in a docker volume mount named `backend_logs`.
+However, we cannot retrieve the file directly from the volume.
 Instead, we create a lightweight docker container, and attach the volume to this container.
 We can then copy the file from the container to the host system.

 For example, first check the available volumes: